-3.0 Valuation Roll Descriptions
+3.0 VALUATION ROLL DESCRIPTIONS

 All descriptions must conform to the 'List of Categories, Class and Subject Types' currently held in the Northgate system.
-Request for new descriptions should be raised with the Divisional Assessor.
+Request for new descriptions should be raised at the Valuation Forum.

-4.0 Measurement
+4.0 MEASUREMENT

-All shops are to be measured on a gross internal basis including all walls up to 15 cm thick.
+All shops are to be measured on a gross internal basis including all walls up to 15cm thick.
 Care should be taken to ensure that all shops are measured from the building line which is not necessarily the plate glass front e.g. in some modern developments a brass strip delineates the actual frontage line.
 In some modern developments it may be the case that shop fronts extend beyond the building line (generally known as pop-outs).
 The shop should still be zoned from the building line and the area of pop-out calculated separately.
 It will be a matter to be determined from analysis how much these areas add to the value of the shop.